About winter trains in Switzerland

 - Visit the famous ski resort Davos from Klosters Platz.
 This adds about 1 hour of traveling time, not including the time you spend in Davos.

 - Travel to Scuol-Tarasp with its famous castle from Susch.
-This too adds 1 hour, excluding time spent in Scuol-Tarasp.
+This adds 1,5 hour of traveling time, excluding time spent in Scuol-Tarasp.

 - If you arrive in St. Moritz early, visit a mountain top.
 Muottas Muragl, Piz Nair and Corvatsch are great for views of the Engadine mountains.

-Day 3: the Bernina Express from St. Moritz
+Day 3: Bernina Express return ride from St. Moritz

 You can travel to Tirano and take the same route back.
 You can then visit the mountain tops of Lagalb or Diavolezza along the way.